In the Kitch

 • You can also experiment with different colors and flavors, giving them your own personal touch.

-• You can decorate the container with ribbons and turn them into a fun gift idea for family and friends!
+• You can decorate the container with ribbons and turn them into a fun food gift idea for family and friends!

 • They could even be used as toppings for drinks like hot chocolate, DIY hot chocolate spoons or cocktails.